michami/MBR/README.md

 To cast draining magic, you spend **INT** or **CON** tokens to roll the die, **1** per token, to charge your **mana**.
 Once your **mana** is charged, you choose a spell to cast.
 You can only roll **1** die per action, but you can spend **DEX** to get additional actions.
 You can also charge **mana** over several turns, but one hand must remain free to build up the charge.
 Draining magic contains some of your life force and intelligence, so it's able to succeed where non-draining magic might fail.

 Draining magic is typically used for creating, summoning, healing, resurrections, and other powerful effects.
 These spells always succeed, as long as you have enough mana charged.

+All *long running spells*, or *spells that use some intelligence*, must use **draining magic**.
+For example, an illusion, a spell to decipher an unknown written language, raising the dead, talking to animals.

 The approximate damage, damage blocked, or healing that a draining spell can do is equal to one point per point of **mana**.
 The spell's **LVL**, for the purpose of countering, is equal to the amount of **mana** used on the spell.